146 MLK Jr. Blvd, #306

 ph: 770-876-4144

-Acupuncture may be defined as the stimulation of a specific point on the body with a specific method, resulting in a therapeutic homeostatic effect.
-The specific point on the body is called "Shu-xu" or acupuncture point (acupoint).
-The ancient Chinese people discovered 361 acupoints in human beings and 173 acupoints in animals.
+Acupuncture can be defined as the stimulation of a specific point on the body resulting in a therapeutic homeostatic effect.
+The specific Point on the body is called an accupuncture point (acupoint), and there are 173 acupoints in animals.

-Modern research shows that acupoints are located in the areas where there is a high density of free nerve endings, mast cells, small arterioles and lymphatic vessels.
-A great number of studies indicate that stimulation of acupoints induce release of beta-endorphin, serotonin and other neurotransmitters.
-Therefore, acupuncture for pain relief is well supported by these scientific studies.
-As more studies are conducted, the mechanism of this ancient therapy will be better understood.
+Modern research shows that acupoints are located in areas where there is a high density of free nerve endings, mast cells, small arterioles, and lymphatic vessels.
+A great number of studies indicats that stimulation of these acupoints induce the release of beta-endorphins, seretonin, and other neuro transmitters resulting in pain relief and an overall sense of well being.

 Acupoints may be stimulated in a variety of ways.
 These techniques include dry needling, moxibustion, aqu-acupuncture and electro-stimulation.
 Whatever tools are used, the goal is always the same: to restore the flow of Qi (energy) and allow homeostasis to return.